 Nestled in the Sierra Nevada Range, this is where Nevada and California meet.
 This large freshwater lake just west of Carson City and is the largest and second deepest lake in the United States.
 Being a major tourist attraction, there are plenty of events to enjoy all year long.
 But what about the winter season?
 Well, it is home to a number of ski resorts and has plenty to offer when the snow hits.

 With 15 alpine and 13 cross-country ski areas, take your pick at snowboarding, skiing, and snowmobiling.
 There is also Lake Tahoe sleigh rides!
 Considered a snow paradise, there are so many exhilarating ways to enjoy their winter season.
 You can go dog sled riding while being pulled by a team of huskies, go snow tubing as fast as you want, hike around, or glide across the ice while ice-skating.
 Then of course when you are all worn out, cozy up by the fire and gaze at the beautiful snow by the window.

 If you vacation to Lake Tahoe in March, you can hit up their annual Snowfest!
 It is considered the Mardi Gras of snow, and the place comes alive with ten fun-filled days equipped with events and activities for all ages.
 There is parades, races, parties, concerts, and plenty of frolicking in the snow to do!

 A winter vacation is never too far away.
 All of these places have plenty for you as a family or a couple to enjoy.
-Whether you are looking for a thrill, skiing, or just a romantic getaway, these destinations await you!
-Check out some of the great vacationing books that will give you all the details you would like to know.
-Thank you for reading!
+Whether you are looking for a thrill, skiing, or just a romantic getaway, these destinations await you.
+Let me know in the comments below if you have visited any of these beautiful locations, no matter what the season!